Alt

 Building a collective record of liberation — one data point, one story at a time

 Pan-Africanism emerged at the turn of the twentieth century as a global network of ideas, activism, and solidarity linking Africa and its diasporas.
-Its origins lay in early congresses — beginning with the 1900 Pan-African Conference in London — where women and men, as intellectuals and organizers, challenged imperial domination and articulated a shared vision of Black freedom.
-Across the decades that followed, Pan-Africanism developed into a dynamic political and cultural movement, uniting campaigns for racial equality, self-determination, and economic justice from the Caribbean and the Americas to Europe and the African continent.
+Its origins lay in early congresses — starting with the 1900 Pan-African Conference in London — where women and men, as intellectuals and organizers, challenged imperial domination and articulated a shared vision of Black freedom.
+Since its beginnings, Pan-Africanism has developed into a dynamic political and cultural movement, uniting campaigns for racial equality, self-determination, and economic justice from the Caribbean and the Americas to Europe and the African continent.

 About the Project

-The Pan-African Data Project brings together historical research and digital methods to trace the people, organizations, and events that shaped Pan-Africanism from 1900 to 1960.
+The Pan-African Data Project brings together historical research and digital methods to trace the people, organizations, and events that have shaped Pan-Africanism over more than a century.
 Through data curation and visualization, the project highlights the global networks of Black liberation and solidarity that link Africa and its diasporas.
 Drawing on archival and scholarly sources, it offers searchable, interactive views — maps, tables, and timelines — that reveal the scope and connections of Pan-African collaboration across nations, movements, and generations.

 The Pan-African Data Project